canonical/netplan/doc/examples.md

 # Introduction

-Below is a collection of howtos for common scenarios.
+Below is a collection of how-to guides for common scenarios.
 If you see a scenario missing or have one to contribute, please file a bug against this documentation with the example.